HoldenJC/word-counter-c/README.md

 ## Description

-An application made to check how frequently a given word appears in a given sentence.
+An application made to check how frequently a user provided word appears in a user provided sentence.

 ### Specs
 | Spec | Input | Output |